What seems to be the problem?

 Web browsers have updated their security settings so that they won't display "mixed" content.
 Barnard's site uses the secure protocol, https, while the link to a video may use the standard http.
 The browser won't display potentially "unsafe" content in a "secure" page.

-This should be happening less often now that most sites are using the secure protocol.
+This primarily affects older content embedded using code from the host platform.
 Look for 'https' at the beginning of the link to a video or other media to embed.
+Using the media option in the toolbar to add content will avoid this issue.

 My image / table / other formatting is not showing when I save.